chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 {{< note >}}

-- Assuming 10+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for Postgresql, 3 for Opensearch)
+- Assuming 10+1 nodes (1 bastion, 2 for automate UI, 2 for Chef-server, 3 for PostgreSQL, 3 for OpenSearch)
 - Following config will by default leave the backup configuration empty
 - To provide multiline certificates use triple quotes like `"""multiline certificate contents"""`